-- Online attendance is timed and recorded using a software system that monitors active participation on the Institute's eLearning site.
-Online activity time will not be counted towards students' weekly attendance where: - The system identifies that the student was idle on the site even though he/she was logged in, and/or - Student was using the eLearning site during a time which is scheduled face-to-face class time. - Students' weekly online "Activity Log" spans from midnight on Sunday to midnight on the following Sunday.
+- iii.
+The daily attendance record sheet must be stored overnight in a locked filing cabinet for security reasons. - b.
+Weekly attendance monitoring (face-to face class attendance and online attendance) Online attendance - Online attendance is timed and recorded using a software system that monitors active participation on the Institute's eLearning site.
+Online activity time will not be counted towards students' weekly attendance where: - The system identifies that the student was idle on the site even though he/she was logged in, and/or - o Student was using the eLearning site during a time which is scheduled face-to-face class time. - Students' weekly online "Activity Log" spans from midnight on Sunday to midnight on the following Sunday.
 Students can check their online attendance at any time from the eLearning site and from the student portal.
 A maximum of 300 minutes (5 hours) per week will be credited towards students' total attendance record.
 This means that if a student spends 7.5 hours on the eLearning site in a given week, they will still only receive 5 hours of online attendance credit towards their total attendance record for that week. - i.
 Weekly attendance monitoring is the responsibility of the Administration Manager, who calculates and records students' weekly attendance totals and ensures records are updated in the Student Management System. - ii.
-The Administration Manager ensures that any student who has not commenced their course/s within 14 days of the expected course commencement date has been reported via PRISMS.

-c.
-Course attendance requirement
+The Administration Manager ensures that any student who has not commenced their course/s within 14 days of the expected course commencement date has been reported via PRISMS. - c.
+Course attendance requirement - a.

-- a.
 Students must attend at least 80% of their scheduled classes, lectures and online learning sessions to ensure they are appropriately and adequately exposed to course content enabling them to successfully undertake and complete their courses. - b.
 Attendance is monitored regularly and is used as a variable in determining possible contributing reasons in circumstances where students are identified being at risk or have failed to meet course progress requirements in accordance with the Institute's Course Progress Monitoring Policy. - c.
 If an overseas student is making satisfactory progress in their course without attending scheduled classes then the course duration will be revised and will be shortened to the minimum duration required given the student's existing skills and knowledge, while maintaining the minimum scheduled course contact hours per week.